 Johnson County is an important agricultural producer with almost 45,000 acres of soybeans, corn, wheat and sorghum and almost 24,000 acres of hayland.
 In addition to crops, there are also enough cows in the area to populate a small city.
 Fertilizers and chemicals used in agriculture and management of animal waste and other by-products all substantially impact the Kansas River.

 There are a number of programs that help farmers by providing guidance – and in some cases cost share options – on projects that help reduce pollution in stormwater runoff.
 These include:

 Best Management Practices are also good business practice.
 Practices that reduce runoff can also increase profitability by decreasing erosion and costs by reducing the need for fertilizer and chemical application, improving soil and water, and improving livestock productivity.
 Consider the following BMPs for your farm.

-The River Friendly Farms Environmental Assessment at The Kansas Rural Center can provide help and a $250 incentive for creating your own farm plan.
+The River Friendly Farms Environmental Assessment at The Kansas Rural Center can provide help.

 Plan and Implement Extended Legume-Based Crop Rotations

 A study conducted in the Lower Kansas River watershed by K-State researchers has found that reducing tillage was similar in production costs per acre but substantially decreased soil erosion, nitrogen and phosphorous loss.

 Use Cover Crops